aaberg/sql2o/docs/fetching-data-lazy/index.md

 }
 {% endhighlight %}

-If you are using Java 7 or higher, you can use try-with-resources for equivalent and much easier to read functionality:
+If you are using Java 7 or higher, you can use try-with-resources to make this easier to read:

 {% highlight java %}
 public void readAndFlushAllTasks() {

-    String sql =
-        "SELECT id, description, duedate " +
+    String sql = "SELECT id, description, duedate " +
                  "FROM tasks";

     final int BATCH_SIZE = 1000;